Indianapolis Work Injury Attorney

 Construction sites are a breeding ground for injuries, especially if negligence or recklessness are involved.

 How the Type of Injury Will Influence the Case

-The cause of your injury and type of injury will greatly influence how our lawyers proceed with your case.
-If your injury could have been prevented or was caused by negligence on behalf of your employer, a manufacturer, or other party, there could be third-party liability involved.
+The cause of your injury and the type of injury will greatly influence how our injury lawyers proceed with your case.
+If your injury could have been prevented or was caused by negligence on behalf of your employer, a manufacturer, or another party, there could be third-party liability involved.
 If this is the case, you may be eligible to file a personal injury lawsuit.

 Our Legal Team is Dedicated to Helping Workers